 The gas of the fire extinguisher system displaces oxygen to "smother" the fire.
 DO NOT open the hatch.
 Oxygen can feed a fire and flashback can occur, which can cause death or serious injury.
 If the onboard fire system discharges, wait at least 15 minutes before opening engine hatch.

-The manual discharge pin is located outboard of the helm seat.
+The manual discharge pin is located below the center helm seat, on the forward face of the seat box.
 To manually discharge the fire suppression system, remove the pin and pull the red handle.

 Fire system manual discharge pull